Skip to Content

 Gaslamp Quarter

-In the midst of skyscrapers and modern sprawl, the Gaslamp Quarter stands tall, reminiscent of times when gas lamps lit up streets and horse-drawn carriages were the Uber of the day.
-But don’t let its Victorian-era facades fool you; behind those historic exteriors lie some of the city’s trendiest bars, restaurants, and boutiques.
+The Gaslamp Quarter is one of San Diego’s oldest neighborhoods, you know, from that era when gas lamps lit up streets and horse-drawn carriages were the Uber of the day.
+However, behind those historic exteriors lie some of the city’s trendiest bars, restaurants, and boutiques.
+It’s a 16-block district with a lot of streets and alleys to explore, visit modern establishments, but also discover tales from the past.

 Embarcadero